synnea/ci-ifd-lead/dashboards/dashboards.md

 * My own Milestone 2 project, with [github code](https://github.com/synnea/GoT-Dashboard) and a link to the deployed website: [A Dashboard of Ice and Fire](https://synnea.github.io/GoT-Dashboard/).

+&nbsp;

+## Credits

+The crossfilter visualizations are credited to the LinkedIn course "Crossfilter for Data Science Essential Training," which, along with their course on DC.js, I also recommend to anyone undertaking a Milestone project with dashboards.
+It offers comprehensive training in all things crossfilter.
+Note that you need to have a LinkedIn Premium subscription to access the course.